 Many researchers have indicated that these small micro-plastics get ingested by the sea and water animals.
 Below is the screengrab from some of the leading news websites on the recent instances of plastic raising its ugly head.

-For the Love of Seafood – Pollution Check!
+For the Connoisseur of Seafood – Pollution Check!

-Not for the Love of Seafood – Environment Check!
+For the Admirers of Nature – Environment Check!

 The Horrors of Plastic and Ocean Pollution

-It might not be clearly evident if the animals die just because they consume plastic or for other reasons, but there are hundreds of other visible evidences where marine life has died – strangled by a floating piece of plastic.
+It might not be clearly evident if the animals die just because they consume plastic or for other reasons, but there are hundreds of other visible shreds of evidence where marine life has died – strangled by a floating piece of plastic.